patriciabialek/MvcMovie/MvcMovie/README.txt

         public string Rating { get; set; }
     }
 ***
-Having usses with rating validation.
-Have to populate with R rating Also having issues witht he titles - its missing.
+Having issues with rating validation.
+Have to populate with R rating Also having issues with the titles - it's missing.
 Added h1 tags with title under body tags *Validation is working

 {EXAMINE DETAILS AND DELETE}